There is a gray cat with a pop tart for a body on the computer screen.

 A Cabrillo college student, who wished to remain anonymous, remembers seeing a supposed feud between Lady Gaga and Weird Al played out on the pages of Reddit surrounding Al covering one of Gaga’s songs.
 They suspect it was really all viral marketing.

 “All of a sudden, these two people had huge bursts of publicity.
 Hundreds of thousands of people saw that on the front page of Reddit,” they said.
 “It’s viral PR firms.
 I don’t mean to sound paranoid, but it’s kind of like mind control in a way.
 It’s manipulation.”

 But despite these worries, Christopher Price from Tumblr has an optimistic outlook for the future of memes.

 “I think there will always be an element of Wild West, anything-goes, because it’s just the nature of the Internet,” he said.
 “It’s a platform that encourages you to use it and create your own stuff for it.
 There are always going to be these people in their basements making really weird stuff that nobody understands.
 And I think that’s great, because it’s that weird stuff that gets refined and refined and refined, and then it somehow makes sense to people.”

 “I think it’s going to be like the next Beatles.
-I mean, that’s kind of a weird reference, but the Beatles were huge,” he said.
+I mean, that’s kind of a weird reference, but the Beatles were huge,” they said.
 “Meme culture is going to explode.
 I’m really excited.
 Ten years from now there’s going to be an Internet culture class at prestigious universities.”

 Maybe that will happen someday.
 But for now, memes are still in their own world, what San Francisco State student Johnston calls the “subconscious” of the people.
 And maybe the people don’t want to turn over their own mass medium to the established media just yet.
 Maybe they want to keep memes weird.